IntranelConsulting/mythic.nz/src/help/storybook-editor.md

 > Blank pages with sub-pages will show an auto-generated page hierarchy table of contents.

+#### Aliases

+In the Page Settings modal you can also set aliases for your page.
+These will be used, along with the page title, to automatically create links between your pages.

+For example, with a page titled "Island of Tigers", you could create aliases "Tiger Island" and "Feline Isle".
+All three of the phrases will automatically generate links when that text is found on a page.

 ### Content Editor

 At the top of the content editor is a menu for styling the text and inserting various components such as links, tables, and images.
 Text is styled according to [Markdown syntax](https://daringfireball.net/projects/markdown) (more syntax documentation can also be found at [Markdown Guide](https://www.markdownguide.org/)).